 "Robert Childs is a master euphonium player, and a wonderful conductor and musician.
 He is also one of the warmest and wisest people in the world of brass.
 A consummate professional and real gentleman."

-Robert is a long-serving Besson clinician, an Honorary Fellow of the Royal Welsh College of Music and Drama and continues to work with many of the world's finest bands.
-As a founding tutor and Director of the Brass Band Summer School, we are especially delighted that he joins us this year.
+Robert is a long-serving Besson clinician, an Honorary Fellow of the Royal Welsh College of Music and Drama, Artistic Director of the National Youth Brass Band of Great Britain and continues to work with many of the world's finest bands.
+As a founding tutor and Director of the Brass Band Summer School, we are especially delighted that 2022 sees him return as the organisation's Musical Director.